-Hormones and menstrual cycle affect eating and body image: by Susan Kolod, Ph.D.
+Hormones and menstrual cycle affect eating and body image.
+By Susan Kolod, Ph.D.

 Posted Feb 28, 2013

-In honor of National Eating Disorders Awareness Week I’d like to bring awareness to a lesser known aspect of appetite and disordered eating—the impact of sex hormones and the menstrual cycle on appetite and body image.
+In honor of National Eating Disorders Awareness Week, I’d like to bring awareness to a lesser-known aspect of appetite and disordered eating—the impact of sex hormones and the menstrual cycle on appetite and body image.

 Women are more prone to eating disorders than men.
-Statistics indicate that 80 to 90% of all people who suffer from eating disorders are women.
-This is usually explained by “cultural” differences: in the fashion industry, media and cinema, female beauty is synonymous with a thin body; girls are brain-washed to believe they must have little or no body fat to be attractive.
+Statistics indicate that 80% to 90% of all people who suffer from eating disorders are women.
+This is usually explained by “cultural” differences: in the fashion industry, media, and cinema, female beauty is synonymous with a thin body; girls are brain-washed to believe they must have little or no body fat to be attractive.
 But this is not the whole story.

 New research suggests that the menstrual cycle and the production of sex hormones are equal, or even more important, factors.
 Although both men and women produce sex hormones, women experience a monthly hormonal cycle from puberty to menopause.
 And the cyclical nature of sex hormone production has a powerful impact on appetite for both human and non-human female animals.

 Kelly Klump, Ph.D., a research psychologist and professor at Michigan State University, studies the etiology of eating disorders with an emphasis on genetic and neurobiological factors.
-Dr. Klump and associates have demonstrated empirically that certain hormones are implicated, not only with regard to changes in appetite during the menstrual cycle, but in body image as well.
+Klump and associates have demonstrated empirically that certain hormones are implicated, not only with regard to changes in appetite during the menstrual cycle but in body image as well.

-In a recent issue of the International Journal of Eating Disorders she and her associates examined changes across the menstrual cycle in two independent samples of women and found a direct effect of sex hormones on both appetite and body image.
+In a recent issue of the International Journal of Eating Disorders, she and her associates examined changes across the menstrual cycle in two independent samples of women and found a direct effect of sex hormones on both appetite and body image.

-The researchers found that both binge eating and body dissatisfaction peaked during the pre-menstrual, or luteal phase, when there is increased progesterone production.
+The researchers found that both binge eating and body dissatisfaction peaked during the pre-menstrual, or luteal phase when there is increased progesterone production.
 Estrogen, highest just before ovulation in the follicular phase, has been found to be an appetite suppressant.

 Klump also found that during the pre-menstrual phase, when progesterone production is at its highest, women were less satisfied with their bodies.
-How do hormones affect body (dis)satisfaction?
+How do hormones affect body image (dis)satisfaction?
 Klump hypothesizes that progesterone leads to binge eating, which then triggers body dissatisfaction.
 In addition, progesterone contributes to pre-menstrual anxiety, a state that can make women feel more critical of their bodies.

 What are the implications of this research for the treatment of eating disorders?
 Just as women with mood disorders are more prone to an increase in symptoms during the pre-menstrual phase, women who express anxiety and depression through disordered eating, particularly binge eating, would be expected to show an increase in symptoms during the pre-menstrual phase.
-This is exactly what Klump’s research found!
+This is exactly what Klump’s research found.

 Jean Petrucelli, Ph.D., Director of the Eating Disorders, Compulsions and Addictions Service at the William Alanson White Institute emphasizes the importance of creative treatment strategies.
-She asserts that eating disorder symptoms are not something to simply eradicate, but rather part of a story about the patient’s relational experience with caretakers.
+She asserts that eating disorder symptoms are not something to simply eradicate, but are part of a story about the patient’s relational experience with caretakers.
 She stresses the importance of helping patients become aware of all that contributes to their disordered eating.